Solo Living after 50? You are not the only one!

 The Cheery, the Fun and the Challenges

-Living alone has fantastic advantages, and it allows you to create a world designed to your likes and needs.
-When you live alone, you can organize your house in a way that you understand space, make your own schedule, wander around in your pj’s, and basically do what you want when you want to!
+When you live alone, you can organize your house in your way, make your schedule, wander around in your pj’s, and basically do what you want when you want to!
+Yeah!

 When you live alone, it’s easier to move from group to group and try out different types of connections.
-It keeps your life exciting, and you will be renewing, renovating, and energizing your life.
+It’s all about renewing, renovating, and energizing your life.

 The fun side of solo living